Setting Team Goals: 6 Vital Guidelines For Managers

 - Boost the overall team performance.

-For example, setting an irrationally high sales goal and coupling it with an amazing incentive could create a toxic work environment, as team members might go to inappropriate lengths to fulfill the said goal.
+For example, setting an irrationally high sales goal and coupling it with a fantastic incentive could create a toxic work environment.
+Team members might go to inappropriate lengths to fulfill the said goal.
 Be sure to align your desired company culture when awarding incentives for certain behaviors.

 5. Public Tracking Of Goals